There’s always something new to learn in web development and design.

 Take a look below to find out the top five trends we believe will affect web development in 2018.

 Designing with mobile devices in mind is nothing new; in fact, it’s been on most web designers radars for some years now.

 But, many professionals have now shifted from designing desktop sites that look good on small screens to designing for mobiles first and desktops second.
 It’s now best practice to design mobile-first and desktop second.

-Failing to think about mobile devices can have critical consequences on your business.
-If your website isn’t optimized for mobile then you’ll see your bounce rate skyrocket as users leave your website within just a few seconds.
+Failing to think about mobile devices can have critical consequences for your business.
+If your website isn’t optimized for mobile, then you’ll see your bounce rate skyrocket as users leave your website within just a few seconds.

-You’ll also be limiting sales of your products and services by cutting off a huge section of the market.
+You’ll also be limiting sales of your products and services by cutting off a large section of the market.

 Designing your website with a mobile-first outlook has many benefits – the most significant advantage is that you’re giving a great user experience to your visitors.

 People will be able to easily find what they’re looking for, whether that’s making a purchase form your e-commerce store or quickly sending you an email.